m3g/PDBTools.jl/docs/src/index.md

 # PDBTools

 PDBTools is a simple package to read and write Protein Data Bank files, select atoms, and work with their coordinates.
+It is aimed to provide support for the typical uses of structure files in the context of molecular dynamics simulations.

+As of version 2.0, PDBTools is able to read and write the atomic data from PDB and mmCIF structure files.

 ## Features:

 Simple data structure:
 ```julia-repl
 julia> printatom(atoms[1])
   index name resname chain   resnum  residue        x        y        z  beta occup model segname index_pdb